-The Crystal Lake Police Department participates in McHenry County's "A Way Out" program, which offers substance abuse treatment 24/7 to McHenry County residents seeking recovery.
-Interested persons may enter the Police Department lobby (the door on the right in the main entrance vestibule at City Hall) and request to participate in the program.
+The Crystal Lake Police Department participates in McHenry County's "A Way Out" program, which offers substance abuse treatment to McHenry County residents.
+Interested persons may enter the Police Department lobby and request to participate in the program.
 After normal business hours, the phone near the Police Department entrance may be used.
-A Police Officer will be assigned to assist in completing the necessary paperwork, and qualified persons will then be transported to Centegra Hospital in Woodstock for an evaluation.
+Qualified persons will be transported to Centegra Hospital in Woodstock for an evaluation.
 Health insurance is not required.

 Those interested in participating will be required to turn over to police any drugs or contraband in their possession.
 In most cases, the participants will not be arrested or charged for possessing any unlawful substances; however, depending on the quantity of narcotics and/or other investigative information, the Police Department retains discretion to arrest and charge if appropriate.
 A person cannot participate in this program if they currently have an active warrant for their arrest or they are using it as a means to avoid prosecution of other criminal charges.

-Along with keeping your bike locked up, it is important to register your bike with the Police Department which provides a record of the bike’s pertinent information, including the serial number.
-Having this information enables the police to return your lost or stolen bike to you if it is recovered, and best of all, it’s free!
-Register your bike in person at the Police Department Monday - Friday between 8am and 6pm.
+Along with keeping your bike locked up, it is important to register your bike with the Police Department.
+The information allows the police to return your lost or stolen bike to you if it is recovered, and best of all, it’s free!
+Monday - Friday, register your bike at the Police Department between 8:00 AM and 6:00 PM.
 A printable Bicycle Registration application may be completed prior to your arrival.

-Free child safety seat inspections are offered to parents and caregivers by Police Department certified child seat technicians.
-This is an educational service and does not include installation, and all child seats must be installed prior to arrival for inspection.
-Seats will be inspected and corrections recommended.
-Surveys indicate that 90% of all child safety seats are not properly installed, and this educational service is provided to increase awareness of the dangers of not installing a child seat correctly and reduce the risk of serious injury to children in the event of a motor vehicle crash.
+Free child safety seat inspections are offered to parents and caregivers by the Police Department's certified child seat technicians.
+The educational service does not include installation therefore all child seats must be installed prior to arrival.
+Surveys indicate that 90% of all child safety seats are not properly installed.

 Child safety seats are inspected by appointment only.
-Please call the Department at (815) 356-3620 to schedule an inspection.
-However, the Police Department also periodically offers free car seat inspection events which are advertised on the City's website and on social media.
-Questions may be directed to Officer Ed Pluviose at (815) 356-3731 or via email.
+Please call the Police Department to schedule an inspection.
+However, the Police Department also periodically offers free car seat inspection events which are advertised on the City's website and social media platforms.

 Citizen Police Academy